 /keyboards/ folder doesn't get overcrowded.
 If a prototype project becomes a production project at some point in the future, we'd be happy to move it to the main

 When developing your keyboard, keep in mind that all warnings will be treated as errors - these small warnings can build-up and cause larger errors down the road (and keeping them is generally a bad practice).

-If you're adapting your keyboard's setup from another project, but not using the same code, but sure to update the copyright header at the top of the files to show your name, in this format:
+If you're adapting your keyboard's setup from another project, but not using the same code, be sure to update the copyright header at the top of the files to show your name, in this format: